ToruNiina/Boost.toml/README.md

 If the array or table has many many elements, it will take time because it essentially constructs completely new array or table.

-Sometimes it become intolerable.
+Sometimes it is intolerable.
 In that case, you can get them as just a (const) reference.

 ```cpp